 6.3 CONDITIONS FOR VARIANCES

-Generally, variances may be issued for new construction and substantial improvements to be erected on a lot of one-half acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level, providing the provisions of Sections 4 and 5 of this ordinance have been fully considered.
+Generally, variances may be issued for new construction and substantial improvements to be erected on a lot of one-half acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level, provided that the provisions of Sections 4 and 5 of this ordinance have been fully considered.
 As the lot size increases beyond one-half acre, the technical justification required for issuing the variance increases.

 Variances may be issued for the repair, rehabilitation or restoration of structures listed in the National Register of Historic Places or the State Inventory of Historic Places, upon a determination that the proposed repair or rehabilitation will not preclude the structures continued designation as a historic structure and the variance is the minimum necessary to preserve the historic character and design of the structure.